Professor Steven Vogel, Chair

 To do philosophy is to encounter some of the most fundamental questions that can be asked about human existence.
 Philosophical investigation leads students to recognize the otherwise unnoticed assumptions that underpin even our most ordinary ways of interacting with other persons and engaging in human projects.
 Such assumptions concern, for example, the nature of human knowledge, action, and value.
 Philosophy challenges students to move beyond uncritical patterns of thought, to recognize problems, and to exchange a more naive worldview for a more considered and justifiable one.
 In doing so, students learn to think in ways that are simultaneously disciplined and imaginative.
 Philosophy Department faculty members cooperatively approach these concerns from diverse perspectives, both in studying the works of major philosophers and in their own creative activity.
 Students are encouraged to join with the faculty in this inquiry and to philosophize creatively on their own.
 The courses and seminars in the Department are intended to develop the abilities necessary for these activities.

-Typically students without previous experience with philosophy will enroll in Philosophy 101 (Introduction to Philosophy) or possibly in one of the First-Year Seminars (FYS 102) offered by members of the Philosophy Department.
-Philosophy 121 and 126 are also possible choices for such students.
+Typically students without previous experience with philosophy will enroll in Philosophy 101 (Introduction to Philosophy) or else in Philosophy 121 (Ethics) or 126 (Social and Political Philosophy).
 Students who wish to continue in Philosophy and perhaps to major or minor in it will then usually take Philosophy 200 (Philosophical Studies) as their second course.
 Philosophy 200 is also available, with the instructor's consent, for students with a special interest in philosophy who have not taken any previous college-level course in the field.

 A major in Philosophy requires ten courses selected in consultation with the major advisor.
 The ten courses must include Philosophy 200, Philosophy 231, Philosophy 232, and at least three courses numbered 300 or higher, of which at least one must be a Junior/Senior Seminar (Philosophy 431/2).
 Only one semester of Senior Research (Philosophy 451/452) may count as a 300 level course, and Directed Study (Philosophy 361/362) may only count as a 300 level course with the consent of the Department.
-FYS 102 sections taught by members of the Philosophy Department may count toward the major with the consent of the instructor.
-No more than three courses numbered below 200 (including FYS 102) may count toward the major.
+No more than three courses numbered below 200 may count toward the major.
 In addition, all majors must participate in and pass the Senior Symposium in their senior year.

 The Philosophy Department welcomes double majors and self-designed majors, and is experienced in helping students integrate Philosophy with work in other disciplines.
 To avoid possible scheduling problems, a student considering a major in Philosophy (or one which includes Philosophy) should consult the Department early in his or her college career.